kohler/hotcrp/devel/apidoc/assignments.md

 * param dry_run boolean: True computes the assignment, but does not perform it
 * param minimal_dry_run boolean: True computes an initial assignment, but does not validate it
 * param u [string]: Array of users to consider for assignment
-* param disjoint [string]: Array of user sets that should not be coassigned
+* param disjoint [string]: Array of user sets that should not be co-assigned
 * param param [string]: Array of `NAME=VALUE` autoassignment parameter settings
 * response ?dry_run boolean: True if request was a dry run
 * response ?job job_id: Job ID of autoassignment job